 When he was age 13, in 1940, he lived in the home of his married older brother and wife, Claude W. and Louise Minerd in Rome Township, Athens County.

-During World War II, he served in the U.S. Armed Forces, joining in April 1945.
+During the waning days of World War II, he served in the U.S. Armed Forces, joining in April 1945.

 He married Mary Troillet ( ? - ? ), daughter of Tony and Clara (Worm) Troillet.
 They lived in Guysville.

 ~ Son Roy M. Minerd ~

 Son Roy M. Minerd (1928-2012) was born in about 1928 in Athens County.

 He resided in Athens.

 Roy died in Riverside Methodist Hospital in Columbus, Franklin County, OH at the age of 83 on March 3, 2012.
 His remains were returned to Stewart for interment in Stewart Cemetery.
 A short obituary was published in the Parkersburg News and Sentinel.

 Daughter Mina Mae Minerd (1929-2001) was born on July 23, 1929 in Guysville, Athens County.
 In her teen years she lived in Coolville.

 At the age of 16, on Feb.
 6, 1946, she married 40-year-old Jennings Thomas Boyer (1906- ? ).
 He was the son of William Andrew and Angeline (Miller) Boyer and was a native of Seaman, WV.
 Justice of the peace J.W.
 Bailey solemnized the nuptials in Athens.
 Wife and husband were almost a quarter century apart in age.